Catalytic Converter Replacement

 What is the Catalytic Converter all about?

-The catalytic converter is an emissions related component that is mounted in the exhaust pipe.
+The catalytic converter is an emissions-related component that is mounted in the exhaust pipe.
 Its purpose is to superheat unburned particles in the exhaust gases that are expelled from the engine.
-As the engine runs, the catalytic converter warms up to an operating temperature of 260- 650°C. At this temperature the particles in the ‘dirty’ exhaust are burned and converted into water vapor and carbon dioxide.
+As the engine runs, the catalytic converter warms up to an operating temperature of 260- 650°C. The particles in the ‘dirty’ exhaust are burned and converted into water vapour and carbon dioxide at this temperature.
 The catalyst inside is nearly always comprised of precious metals such as platinum, rhodium, or palladium.
-When the catalyst isn’t able to burn off the unburned hydrocarbons in the exhaust, an unpleasant odor can occur, a rough run or misfire may be felt, or the Check Engine light may illuminate.
+When the catalyst cannot burn off the unburned hydrocarbons in the exhaust, an unpleasant odour can occur, a rough run or misfire may be felt, or the Check Engine light may illuminate.

 Keep in mind:

 - Most cars will require the aftermarket Catalytic Converter to be welded to the exhaust pipes.
 Mobile mechanics can only do this service if you have a direct-fit catalytic converter bought from a dealer.

 - When replacing the catalytic converter, it may be necessary to replace oxygen sensors as well.

 - Catalytic converter symptoms are often similar to other more straightforward issues.
 Get the Check Engine light diagnosed anytime it illuminates.

 - The vehicle is raised and supported on jack stands